-What makes copper nickel the ideal material for marine pipe?
+What makes copper nickel pipe fittings the ideal material for a marine pipe project?

-There’s no single answer to this question, but rather a combination of features.
+There’s no single answer to this question about copper nickel pipe fittings and the marine industry, but rather a combination of features.
 Not only does copper have a natural resistance to seawater corrosion, but it also has low biofouling properties that reduce excess drag on vessels.

 While innately valuable to marine projects, not all copper nickel pipe fittings are built the same.
 How they are designed and manufactured play a significant role in the system’s performance — for better or for worse.